ymihaylov/afieldguidetoelephpants/source/_elephpants/2020-11-26-siteground-elephpant.md

         link: https://imgur.com/05aLjFL
         credit: Yavor Mihaylov
 ---
 Created by the website hosting company [SiteGround](https://www.siteground.com) to celebrate the release of PHP 8 with PHP enthusiasts.
-His uniqueness comes with different-colored feet and ears.
+Its uniqueness comes with different-colored feet and ears.
 SiteGround uses it to giving away for PHP quizzes, raffles, and events.